samillette/Convex-Hull/README.md

  1. `make`
  2. `./output`

 this compiles every `.cpp` file we used.
-Next comes the user input.
-At this step, the program will now ask you to input the number of pairs and a seed to produce a randomized set of pairs.
+Next comes the user input, you can either use a set of random pairs or a dataset with the location of every shot Kobe took in the NBA.
+If you chose the random pairs option,the program will now ask you to input the number of pairs and a seed to produce a randomized set of pairs.
 The last input is to enter a `1` if you'd like to create a convex hull using the Graham Scan algorithm, or a `2` if you'd like to do it using the quickhull algorithm.